Phoenix Nerve Damage Attorneys

 There are few injuries that can do as much lasting damage as those to your nerves.
 Your nerves allow you to move, feel, and even breathe.
 When a nerve becomes torn, pinched, or stretched, it could prevent you from moving parts of your body.
 Sadly, many accidents in Arizona result in nerve damage.

 If you have nerve damage as a result of someone else’s negligence, then you are within your rights to demand compensation.
 However, demanding compensation and actually getting compensation are two different things.
-The latter will require the help of experienced injury attorneys in Phoenix.
-We at Breyer Law Offices, P.C., have the skillset that your claim needs.
+The latter will require the help of experienced catastrophic injury attorneys in Phoenix.
+We have the skillset that your claim needs.
 To tell us about your case, call us at (602) 457-6222.

 Neurons, or nerve cells, run throughout your body, all eventually leading to the brain.
 A nerve’s function is to transmit commands from the brain to other parts of the body, such as your arms, your lungs, and even your heart.
 Nerves also take signals from those body parts and send them back to the brain, providing it with important information, such as temperature and sensation of pain.
 Different nerves perform different roles, and how you will be impacted by a nerve injury depends on the kind of nerve that is damaged.